 The Mississippi Product Liability Act governs all personal injury claims based on defective products brought in Mississippi.
 The basic framework is that an injured person must show that the product is defective through either a manufacturing defect, a defect in warning or instruction, design defects, or the breach of an express warranty; that the defect in the product rendered the product unreasonably dangerous; that the defect and unreasonably dangerous condition of the product proximity caused the damages for which recovery is sought; and that the defective condition existed at the time the product left the control of the manufacturer, designer, or seller.
 Within this framework, injured persons may face additional context-specific hurdles depending on the type of claim begin made.

 However, product liability claims are often more difficult to prove than other types of claims for financial compensation.
 Why?
 Because the companies facing liability will vigorously dispute any allegations that they have designed, manufactured, or sold a defective product.
 They will challenge any evidence that their products are defective, and they will use aggressive litigation tactics to try to convince victims and their families to give up on pursuing their legal rights.

-Product Liability Attorneys Serving Gulfport for Cases Involving Dangerous Products
+Gulfport Product Liability Lawyers for Cases Involving Dangerous Products